-- 68. Manafort also employed Konstantin Kilimnik ("Kilimnik") as his close aide.
-Kilimnik is a former linguist in the Russian army who is reportedly an agent of the GRU; the FBI believes that Kilimnik maintained ties to Russian intelligence during the 2016 U.S. presidential campaign.
-Kilimnik was in communication with both Manafort and Gates while they were serving in the two most senior positions in the Trump Campaign, and acted as a middleman between them and Deripaska.
-On June 8, 2018, Kilimnik was indicted for obstruction of justice related to Manafort's criminal charges. - 69.
+- 67. Manafort also employed Konstantin Kilimnik ("Kilimnik") as his close aide.
+Kilimnik served as a linguist in the Russian army and reportedly learned to speak fluent English from Russian military intelligence (i.e., the GRU); when he worked for a nonprofit in the 1990s, he was known around the office as "the guy from the GRU."21 The FBI believes that Kilimnik maintained ties to Russian intelligence during the 2016 U.S. presidential campaign.22 Kilimnik was in communication with both Manafort and Gates while they were serving in the two most senior positions in the Trump Campaign, and acted as a middleman between them and Deripaska.23 On June 8, 2018, Kilimnik was indicted for obstruction of justice related to Manafort's criminal charges.24 - 68.
 Assange's Longstanding Ties to Russia: Assange has long exhibited support for the Russian government.
 In 2010, Assange tried to obtain a Russian visa to escape extradition to Sweden, where he faced sexual assault charges.
 He used Israel Shamir, a Russian-born writer who has been described as "a fringe intellectual," to arrange the visa.
 During a January 2011 interview with a Moscow-based radio station, Shamir said he'd personally brokered a Russian visa for Assange, but that it had come too late to rescue Assange from the sex crimes investigation.
-Russia "would be one of those places where he [Assange] and his organization [WikiLeaks] would be comfortable operating," Shamir stated.
-Asked if Assange had friends in the Kremlin, Shamir smiled and said, "Let's hope that's the case."
-In 2012, Assange hosted a talk show on RT, a television propaganda outlet funded by the Russian government. - 70.
-Assange's alliance with the Russian government continues to this day.
+Russia "would be one of those places where he [Assange] and his organization [WikiLeaks] would be comfortable operating," Shamir stated.25 Asked if Assange had friends in the Kremlin, Shamir smiled and said, "Let's hope that's the case."26 In 2012, Assange hosted a talk show on RT, a television propaganda outlet funded by the Russian government.

+69. Assange's alliance with the Russian government continues to this day.
 In late 2017, Russian diplomats met secretly with a close confidant of Assange to assess whether they could help him flee to Russia.
 A tentative plan was devised that would have seen Assange smuggled out of Ecuador's London embassy in a diplomatic vehicle.
 The plan, which was provisionally scheduled to be executed on Christmas Eve 2017, was abandoned after it was deemed too risky.
-According to news reports, four separate sources confirmed the Kremlin was willing to support the plan.
+According to news reports, four separate sources confirmed the Kremlin was willing to support the plan.27

-V. THE COMMON PURPOSE: BOLSTER TRUMP AND DENIGRATE THE DEMOCRATIC PARTY NOMINEE
+V. THE COMMON PURPOSE: SECURE TRUMP'S GRIP ON THE PRESIDENCY THROUGH ILLEGAL MEANS